Impact of EU Copyright Law on News

 The astounding growth of online news aggregation is a particularly insightful entry point to the analysis of the evolving legal and financial backbones of the news industry.
 Riding the wave of the Internet revolution, this practice has indeed unveiled significant market imbalances, exacerbating the need for reforming EU copyright law.

 A new EU Directive on copyright is arduously making its way through the EU institutions.
 The idea of reforming copyright rules to make them fit for the digital environment was first launched in September 2016 by the European Commission.
-On July 5, 2018, the European Parliament voted for sending the proposed Directive back to the Commission, opening a new phase of discussions and law-drafting.

 To commission research or consultancy papers on EU copyright law, its reform and impact on news, contact CMDS.